Promoting pharmacy to others

-National and local media outlets are showing considerable interest in the COVID-19 pandemic and PSNC has been working to provide relevant information and comment to journalists.
+National and local media outlets are showing considerable interest in the COVID-19 pandemic and PSNC has been working to provide relevant information and comment to journalists, politicians and other interested parties.

 Resources to use with local media